Jules Bernard Luys

-In recognition of Luys discovery Auguste Forel (1848-1931) gave the subthalamic nucleus the name corpus Luysii (Luys' body), a name still sometimes used today.
+In recognition of Luys’s contribution, Auguste Forel named the structure corpus Luysii (“Luys’ body”), a term that is still occasionally used.

+Photographic Brain Atlas

-In 1873, Luys published the first photographic atlas on the brain and nervous system: Iconographie Photographique des Centres Nerveux.
-The atlas contained seventy albumen prints of frontal, sagittal, and horizontal sections of the brain.
-Some of them were enlarged with a microscope, but the majority represented gross neuroanatomy.
-Despite the popularity of photography as a new visualization tool, the publication of the Iconographie did not lead to a proliferation of neuroanatomical photographic atlases in the subsequent decades.
-However, Edward Flatau published such an atlas in 1894.
+In 1873, Luys published Iconographie Photographique des Centres Nerveux, the first photographic atlas of the brain and nervous system.
+The atlas contained seventy albumen prints showing frontal, sagittal, and horizontal sections.
+Some images were enlarged using a microscope, while most depicted gross neuroanatomy.

+Although photography was growing in popularity as a scientific tool, the Iconographie did not immediately lead to a proliferation of neuroanatomical photographic atlases.
+A later example was Edward Flatau’s 1894 atlas.

+Editorial and Collaborative Work

-In collaboration with his friend Benjamin Ball, he founded in 1881 the journal L'Encéphale.
+In 1881, Luys co-founded the journal L'Encéphale with his colleague and friend Benjamin Ball.